AsmaaAamir/CI_PP1_TSO/README.md

 ## Features

 ### Logo & Navigation Bar
-The logo and the navbar is featured on all four pages and is fully responsive thus, the  navbar does chaneg in to a toggler (humburger) on a smaller screen. which inculdes links to all four pages.
+The logo and the navbar is featured on all four pages and is fully responsive thus, the  navbar does change in to a toggler (humburger) on a smaller screen.
+Which inculdes links to all four pages.
 The logo on the left of the page is a link to home page is well, this allows the user to get back to home page quickly and effiently.
 <img src="docs/features/logo-navbar.png">

 ### Carousel